ManhTi3012/ManhTi3012/README.md

-- 👋 Hi, I’m @CuaKiCuc
+- 👋 Hi, I’m @ManhTi3012
-- 👀 I’m interested in Game Making
+- 👀 I’m interested in Robotic
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning c, c++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Discord: ManhTi#6955